 You’ll leave this session knowing what type of research was critical and how those insights have helped Feast4Freedom launch and be on track to deliver a million-dollar income by 2021.

-Co-presenter: ALAN WHITE, CFRE, Fundraising Manager, Asylum Seeker Resource Centre (ASRC)
+Co-presenter: ALAN WHITE, CFRE, Director, Fundraising & Marketing, Asylum Seeker Resource Centre (ASRC)

 Alan has fundraising expertise in the education, health and humanitarian sectors, with a focus on individual giving, community fundraising and events, mid-donor programs and strategic partnerships.

 In his current role at ASRC Alan has overseen 61% income growth since 2017.
 He has also managed event fundraising campaigns at Oxfam Australia and Mater Hospital Foundation.

 A CFRE since 2018, Alan was also named a ‘Mover & Shaker’ in that year by F&P Magazine.
 In 2019 he was awarded the FIA’s ‘National Young Fundraiser of the Year’.